shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 	chromosome_list.txt:	        A text file listing name of chromosomes (one in each line).
 Make sure the name matches the header    representing chromosomes in input reference_genome.fasta file. parameter.file:			A text file detailing name and locations of the files required for running step (ii)

+	Format of parameter file:
+	output_filename=prefix
+	cords=/path/to/all_co-ordinates.txt
+	depth_file_loc=/path/to/folder_containint_all_depth_files
+	single_copy_gene_cords=/path/to/single_copy_co-ordinates.txt
+	chromosome_list=/path/to/chromosome_list.txt

-	                [See Example for details on the format and content of the input files]
+	                [See Example for more details]

 ##  Brief description of GCDP script files

-	Scripts required for step (i) & (ii) are located inside Depth_Maker and GCDP folders respectively.
+	Scripts required for step (i) & (ii) are located inside DEPTH and GCDP folders respectively.
-	Inside Depth_Maker
-			depth_maker.sh : Main script file that generates depth file following mapping pair_end_read_1/2.fastq reads to reference_genome.fasta.
+	Main file inside DEPTH is depth_maker.sh which is used for performing step (i) to generate depth file following mapping of pair_end_read_1/2.fastq reads to reference_genome.fasta and filtering out reads that are unmapped or mapped to more than one location.

-	Inside GCDP
-			gcdp.sh: Main script file that detects and estimates compression in entire reference_genome.fasta (using entire_chrom.sh & entire_chrom_subsegment.sh) as well as those provided in all_co-ordinates.txt (using cords.sh).
+	Main file inside GCDP is gcdp.sh which detects and estimates compression in entire reference_genome.fasta (using entire_chrom.sh
+	& entire_chrom_subsegment.sh) as well as those provided in all_co-ordinates.txt (using cords.sh).
+Hist.sh can be used in the end to generate read depth based histograms highlighting regions of detected compressions [ See Running GCDP for details ]

+## Running GCDP

+	GCDP runs in 2 steps.
+User can skip step (i) if pre-mapped depth file is already present.
+Run chromosome_splitter.sh in this case ( See below).

+	Step (i): For running in cmd line, from DEPTH/ and use the following command : sh depth_maker.sh /path/to/reference_genome.fasta /path/to/pair_end_read_1.fastq /path/to/pair_end_read_2.fastq chromosome_list.txt prefix
+	Make sure to use same prefix throughout the entire pipeline.
+(See Example for running in batch mode)

+	User with pre-mapped depth file will require to do the following:
+	1. Rename the depth file into prefix_GCDP.depth
+	2. Run chromosome_splitter.sh using following command:
+	sh chromosome_splitter.sh	chromosome_list.txt 	 prefix_GCDP.depth

+	Step (ii): From GCDP/ use the following command:

+	sh gcdp.sh parameter.file

 ##  Output files

+        The most important output files / folders of user interest are explainf below:

+	Output from running Step (i): 1.
+Folder named prefix_bam_chrom_files which contains required depth files for running step (ii)
+	                              2. prefix_logfile.txt : Logfile detailing the result statistics from running step (i)
+	Output from step (ii): 1. prefix_single_genes_stat.txt:  A tab delimited format showing gene-id, start,end, chromosome, average(of mapped reads), standard deviation(of mapped reads), median (of mapped reads), maximum number ofreads mapped, standard deviation of difference in reads mapped between two conseuctive bases
+			       2. prefix_single_genes_read_covg_stat.txt: Compression Detection Threshold value
+			       3. prefix_all_cords_result.txt: Tab delimited format giving estimated compression / copy number of user-provided gene/genomic segments.
+(Format: geneid chromosome start end length average_read_depth copy_number )
+			       4. prefix_compression.gff : A gff file detailing co-ordinates and estimates of compression across entire genome sequence based on relative distance (consecutive segments seperated by >50bp) .
+This is output of phase 3.
+			       5. prefix_compression_final.gff: A gff file detailing co-ordinates and estimates of compression across entire genome sequence based on relative difference in compression (copy number >2).
+This is output of phase 4.
+			       6. prefix_logfile.txt: A logfile detailing the statistics from running step (ii) of GCDP.

+	geneid	Chr	start	end	mean(read mapped) sd(read_mapped) median(read_mapped) max(read_mapped) sd(diff bw read mapped to consecutive nucletides)